COMCIFS/cif_ed/docs/recommendations.md

 The enumerated data item `_refine.diffraction_theory` can take the values 'dynamical' and 'kinematical', and should always be specified if refinement is performed using the dynamical theory. `_refine.diffraction_theory_details` is a free-text field where _e.g._ a description may be given of the parameters that were refined dynamically.

-### `refine_diff.density_max`, `_min` and `_RMS`
+### `_refine_diff.potential_max`, `_min` and `_RMS`

-These quantities were defined in the original core CIF dictionary as indications of the final difference electron density.
-For electron diffraction, they should report the maximum, minimum and mean difference potential in the final difference Fourier map, and be expressed in units of electrons per ångström.
+These quantities are similar to those defined in the original core CIF dictionary describing features of the final difference electron density (_refine_diff.density_max` _etc._).
+For electron diffraction, they report the maximum, minimum and mean residual electrostatic potential in the final difference Fourier map, and are expressed in units of electrons per ångström.

 ### `_refine_ls.abs_structure_z-score`